xpressabhi/meteor-boilerplate/README.md

 4. First user as 'admin' rest 'user'.
 5. Support page where users can log reuests and admin can reply.
 6. FAQs page, updated by admin, visible to all.
-7. User namagement page.
+7. User management page.
 Admin can see and delete users.
 8. A dashboard page to display stats.
 9. Gravator integration to display profile image.
 10. A profile page.